jhuapl-boss/boss-manage/lib/stepfunctions/StepFunctionDSL.md

 ### Basic States
 #### Success State
-Terminal state, execution will end after this state
+A terminal state, `Success()` will cause the state machine to terminate execution successfully and return a result value.

     Success()
         """State Name